wairas/happy-tools/README.md

                         and-strptime-format-codes (default: [%H:%M:%S.%f])
   --zoom PERCENT        the initial zoom to use (%) or -1 for automatic fit
                         (default: -1)
+  --normalization PLUGIN
+                        the normalization plugin and its options to use (default: norm-simple)
   -V {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The logging level to use. (default: WARN)
 ```